 Ksenija Orelj and Sabina Salomon Turn the Light On, it's Dark

 The transcendental experience of light permeates the history of philosophy and theology as a self-explanatory constant.
-In addition to the fact that culturally and anthropologically it bore the meaning of good and sacred, the contemporary age brought about a new scientific discipline, neuroaesthetics, that explores the effect of light on the human psyche, explaining how light in its forms (flickers, flashes etc.) stimulates an aesthetic experience.
+In addition to the fact that culturally and anthropologically it bore the meaning of good and sacred, the contemporary age brought about a new scientific discipline, neuroaesthetics, that explores the effect of light on the human psyche, explaining how light in its forms (flickers, flashes, etc.) stimulates an aesthetic experience.

 In art, light can be encountered at two points – at the time of the existence of natural light in which materials display or use its effects (stained glass art in medieval churches and paint in painting) and the relatively new use of artificial light thanks to the invention of electric energy and its application in everyday life.

-– light as projection. lt appears as a constituent part of electronic image in the film and video medium, visible in the examples of Alen Floričić and Dalibor Martinis.
+– light as projection. lt appears as a constituent part of the electronic image in the film and video medium, visible in the examples of Alen Floričić and Dalibor Martinis.

 – light in installations.
-In addition to reflecting material, plexiglass and metal, avant-garde artists in the 1930s experimented with the light bulb and neon light on pa inting, bas-relief and sculpture, which continued with the installation medium and use of new materials (argon, fluorescent tube, LED etc.).
+In addition to reflecting material, plexiglass, and metal, avant-garde artists in the 1930s experimented with the light bulb and neon light on painting, bas-relief, and sculpture, which continued with the installation medium and use of new materials (argon, fluorescent tube, LED, etc.).
 The installation authors presented at this exhibition are lvana Franke, Viktor Popovic, Bojan Štokelj and Mirjana Vodopija.

-Viktor Popovic's (Split, 1972) works have from the very beginning been related to the exploration of the sculpture medium and the possibility of transferring two dimensions in a spatialised and (in)tangible field where the expected interpretations of the utilised materials play with the determination of their boundaries in relation to the display space.
+Viktor Popovic's (Split, 1972) works have from the very beginning been related to the exploration of the sculpture medium and the possibility of transferring two dimensions in a spatialized and (in)tangible field where the expected interpretations of the utilized materials play with the determination of their boundaries in relation to the display space.
 In terms of accumulation and serial inventory of industrially manufactured materials, in total impersonal arrangement, they are similar to minimalist and conceptual principles.
 A game of adopting and displacing everyday objects and inversion of their meanings and attributions competes with routine habits of observing and physical reaction to the perceived phenomena.
-Since 2005, light has become an important element in that. lt appears in different shapes,. as a spatial image, word(s), object, always executed as cold and distant light in the shape of Fluo or argon pipes.
-Light fixtures are sometimes exposed to their own naked form, and sometimes covered by metal profiles.
+Since 2005, light has become an important element in that. lt appears in different shapes, as a spatial image, word(s), and object, always executed as cold and distant light in the shape of Fluo or argon pipes.
+Light fixtures are sometimes exposed to their naked form and sometimes covered by metal profiles.
 In both cases, the meeting points with found environment additionally determine the direction and spreading of light.
-Weight and ease, immateriality and hardness, fluidity and termination are some of the ontological and media pairs that Viktor explores, combining a serious reflection of art with humour and nonsense.
+Weight and ease, immateriality and hardness, fluidity and termination are some of the ontological and media pairs that Viktor explores, combining a serious reflection of art with humor and nonsense.
 Effects of curiosity stem from the overall congealed aesthetics like a cold shower, bringing today's alienation and anxiety to awareness.